mit-acl/mppi_numba/README.md

 ipython kernel install --user --name=venv
 ```

-* Once successful, run the following to obtain GPU information as a sanity check:
+* Once successful, start a python3 session and run the following to obtain GPU information as a sanity check.
+There should be no error message.

 ```python
 from numba import cuda